GrealishCalves/ai-kit/commands/clean.md

 4. Knip is the PRIMARY and ONLY tool for dead code detection
 5. Use terminal tools (ripgrep, jaq, fd, bat, eza) for all file operations and data processing
 6. NEVER use deprecated commands: grep, jq, find, cat, ls
-7. Use jscpd and git only when specifically needed for duplication or history analysis
+7. Use git only when specifically needed for history analysis

 ## Analysis Instructions